kaikue/KittenBoat/README.md

 - [x] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
 - [x] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.

-- Misc
+- Misc polish
-	- build (web, desktop?)
-	- playtest
-		- self
-			- make sure crab works for each shopkeeper
-		- other
-	- itch page
-		- screenshots
-			- dialog, sail, puzzle
-		- controls table: R (keyboard) or Y (gamepad): Reset puzzle (if the kitten gets stuck)
-		- description
-			- Features:
-				- Colorful cast of characters
-				- Nautical action
-				- Block sliding puzzles
-	- bonus
 	- maze scroll/paper sprite
 	- pause button?
 	- fix button prompt starting as gamepad? (global check)
 	- sounds
 		- piranhas?
 		- button press/unpress
 		- cat meows?
 	- decorate islands
 		- more decoration tiles
 		- dont put 3 trees on one island because that would mess up riddle

 ## Credits

+- Uses the PICO-8 Palette: https://lospec.com/palette-list/pico-8
-Font: Softsquare Mono by Chevy Ray https://chevyray.itch.io/pixel-fonts Menu fonts: Arial Rounded MT Bold, Gabriola
+- Font: Softsquare Mono by Chevy Ray https://chevyray.itch.io/pixel-fonts
+- Menu fonts: Arial Rounded MT Bold, Gabriola

-###Sounds
+### Sounds

 - Ambience, Seaside Waves, Close, A by InspectorJ (www.jshaw.co.uk) of Freesound.org: https://freesound.org/people/InspectorJ/sounds/400632/
 - https://opengameart.org/content/level-up-power-up-coin-get-13-sounds